sergebruni/recipes_scraper/README.md

 # Recipe Scraper

 This project is a web scraper built using Scrapy to collect recipe data from Epicurious.
-The scraper extracts the title, author, creation date, ingredients, instructions, and tags from a given recipe page and stores them in a MongoDB database.
+The scraper extracts the title, author, creation date, ingredients, instructions, nutritional information, and tags from a given recipe page and stores them in a MongoDB database.

 ## Table of Contents